Editor-in-Chief

 Elena A. Stepanova

-Elena A. Stepanova is Doctor of Philosophy and Principal Research Fellow at the Institute for Philosophy and Law, Ural Branch of the Russian Academy of Sciences (Yekaterinburg, Russia).
+Elena A. Stepanova is a Doctor of Philosophy and a Principal Research Fellow at the Institute for Philosophy and Law, Ural Branch of the Russian Academy of Sciences, as well as a Principal Research Fellow at the Ural Institute of Humanities, Ural Federal University (Yekaterinburg, Russia).
 She was a visiting fellow at Emory University (Atlanta, USA) and Iliff School of Theology (Denver, USA).
 In 2010-14 she served as the academic director of the Open Society Institute-funded seminar “Religion: Maximalism and Minimalism”.
-Her main research interests are tolerance, inter-confessional relations, secularism and post-secularism, theological anthropology, religion in public space, Christianity in contemporary societies.
+In 2019, she participated in the Fulbright Scholar Program doing her research at the School of Theology, Boston University.
+In 2023, she’s a Visiting Fellow at IRES Institute for Russian and Eurasian Studies (Uppsala University, Sweden).
+She is the author of about 150 articles, book chapters, and books.
+Her main research interests are centered around inter-confessional relations, secularism and post-secularism, religion in public space, and contemporary Christianity.

 Ivan Strenski